iris-connect/iris-documentation/connect_your_app_to_IRIS/technical_details/app_onboarding.md

 To do this, please load a location "IRIS Demo ([AppName])" into the location service on both test and production.
 For example, "IRIS Demo (SmartMeeting)".
 This location should then return three demo records.
 It is important to note that the request time does not matter.
 The same data can be used no matter what time the request is made for.

 ## Changelog

+### [0.2.0] - 2021-11-22

+#### Changed
+- Fields of address object descriped as required.
+(This has long been implemented in the release.)
+- Removes the note that `additionalInformation` is required, since it is not and thus contradictory information is included.

 ### [0.1.1] - 2021-08-25